 A virtual celebration

-Here's how we are celebrating learning together in a virtual world from Monday 3 August to Friday 7 August in Education Week 2020.
+Here's how we celebrated learning together in a virtual world during Education Week 2020.

 Monday - Education Week launch live stream